gouslet/cs144/report/lab0.md

   - Exception:basic_string::_M_construct null not valid

   详情见[test_lab0-3](../sponge/build/test-results/test_lab0-3)
-- 针对Expected "cattac" at the front of the stream, but found "taccat"，根据 List of steps that executed successfully:
+- 针对Expected "cattac" at the front of the stream, but found "taccat"

+  根据
+  List of steps that executed successfully:
 	Initialized with (capacity=15)
 	     Action: write "cat" to the stream